 Nature Play programs are geared to get families with elementary-aged kids engaged in nature, learning, playing, and having fun!
 Some of the programs are educational in focus, while some are purely fun!
 All ages are always welcome, but minors must be accompanied by a participating adult.
 These programs are free or low-cost.
 Space is limited for all programs and registration is required!

 - All About Beavers (FULL - join the waitlist! )

 Saturday, February 18 from 1:30-3:00 pm

 Burlington City Park: Homebuilders Shelter | 1435 Overbrook Rd., Burlington

 Free (optional donation of $2/child).
-Register now!
+FULL - join the waitlist!

 Learn all about the industrious beaver and how special adaptations help this amazing mammal thrive in its habitat.
 Participants will also try their hand at building their own mini-beaver dams and see if they will hold water!
 This program will get a bit messy - so wear clothing/shoes you don't mind getting dirty!
 This program is appropriate for elementary-age students.
 All children must be accompanied by an adult.
 Registration is required.

 - Trick Your Stick & Take a Hike